ionStici/frontend/3-js/intro/objects.md

 };
 ```

-- First the key's name followed by a collon and then the value.
+- First the key's name followed by a colon and then the value.
 - We separate properties with a comma.

 Keys are strings, but when we have a key that does not have any special characters in it, JavaScript allows us to omit the quotation marks.